By Samurai Mom

 - A teen can be unaware of how their behavior affects others.

 - A teen may see a parent as a safe person to vent frustrations.

 - A teen may indulge in disrespectful or rebellious behavior to feel more in control of her life and relationships.

-Many parents are desperate to cut through the behavior patterns and angry emotion to reach teens.
+Many parents are desperate to cut through behavior patterns and angry emotions to reach teens.
 The biggest challenge is to see the situation objectively.

 What to Do: The Big Picture

 Create a simple parenting journal.
 Track interactions with your teen to examine daily patterns.
 Compare your teen’s actions to typical adolescent behavior.
 Examine your parenting style and create a discipline program to guide your daughter toward respectful behavior.